 So… it’s really up to you to get the perfect fit.
 Some bike shops offer fittings, usually at a cost nowadays (not including parts which is an additional cost).
 But looking at your body and sitting on the bike with someone holding you on, you can get a good idea of what fits or what feels best for you.
 But before you spend your cash, let’s cover the list of things we can change on the bike, what those changes will feel like, and what a retailer shop should be able to do to accommodate you when you purchase that shiny new bike.

-Getting the right frame size is paramount.
+Getting the right mountain bike frame size is paramount.
 If you’re in between sizes and are planning on really riding rough, you may want the smaller size rather than the larger (easier to bail when things go wrong).
 Use a sizing chart to get an idea of where you fit, then check the actual bike.
 Hop on the bike and if possible, go for a test ride.
 You should also be able to get a sense of what’s going on with the fit just by sitting on the bike and pedaling backward.

 At this point you should feel more or less comfortable: not up too high and stretched or too low and cramped.
 You should also be able to place your feet flat on the ground when you dismount the bike.
 Stand over height is a bit more difficult to gauge these days due to the newer, sloping top tube frames which give the illusion that the frame is smaller than it is.
 Instead, I focus my attention on the top tube length.